Naturvention combats bad indoor air

 The company’s innovation has already been exported outside Finland: there are dozens of FreshWalls in Russia, and exports to other countries are kicking off.
 Discussions have mostly been conducted in Sweden, Germany, Singapore, India and China.

 “Our product offers an alternative to unhealthy indoor air, which is a global issue.
-We are able to provide a natural solution, be the problem mold, chemicals or air pollutants that are carried indoors,” Soudunsaari says.
+We are able to provide a natural solution, be the problem mould, chemicals or air pollutants that are carried indoors,” Soudunsaari says.

 The goal is to have Fresh Walls featured in private homes in the future.